isabella232/media-analytics.en-1/help/intro-to-ava/prereqs.md

 * **Milestone -** The older Adobe tracking implementation
 * **Data Insertion APIs -** Implementing tracking without using Media SDKs

-For *Media Analytics*, here are the tasks you must complete prior to implementing:
+For a *Media Analytics* implementation, here are the tasks you must complete before you begin:

 1. **Enable Experience Cloud.** You need to implement the Experience Cloud ID Service (formerly known as Visitor ID Service).